Skip to Main Content

 -- If the citations do not match and are not authored by you, please remove.

-1. First, make sure that you have your own updated list of your publications details with you.
+1. First, make sure that you have your own up-to-date list of publications (ideally the CV publications list from your dossier) with you.

 2. Compare the list of publications in your Google Scholar Profile with your own list.

-3. Remove any items in your Google Scholar Profile that belong to any of the following type of materials (typically not indexed in major citation databases such as Web of Science and Scopus):
+3. Remove any items in your Google Scholar Profile that do not belong to you.
+Also remove any of the following types of materials that are not published, peer-reviewed, full-length original work:

 • Editorial materials and letters

-• Grey literature such as theses, dissertations, preprints, conference presentations slides, posters, supplementary papers/materials (e.g. video clips, audio clips) for published papers, or any other conference materials that are not published in conference proceedings or peer-reviewed
+• Grey literature such as theses, dissertations, preprints (can be merged together with published version), and other conference materials not published in conference proceedings

 • Non-peer reviewed items